 For further information on dates and foreign language tours contact the guided tours department.
-It is officially not necessary to book in advance though that is a good idea if you plan to visit Vienna during the main holiday season in the summer.
+It is not necessary to book in advance, but do arrive some 15 min before the tour starts..

 T: 0043 (0)1 514 44 ext.
 2614, or ext.
 2421